TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 This is a DHW run on March 27th.
 I'm trying to heat the NanoStore to 60°C. It never gets there.
 The heat pump keeps ramping up until eventually it hits a flow temperature of 78°C, triggering some kind of internal limit.
 The heat pump shuts down until the end of the DHW cycle.

 The red bars are Open Energy Monitoring errors.
-Their flow meter has stopped working, which is usually caused by [air trapped in the system](https://docs.openenergymonitor.org/heatpumps/removing_air.html#removing-air-from-heating-systems).
+The flow meter has stopped working, which is usually caused by [air trapped in the system](https://docs.openenergymonitor.org/heatpumps/removing_air.html#removing-air-from-heating-systems).

 {% include candid-image.html src="/assets/images/home-assistant/dhw-jan-29.png" alt="DHW Run January 29th" %}